rafael19899/NewWordpress-RoadMap-Project/README.md

 "scripts": {
   "build": "webpack --config webpack.config.js"
 }
-AI-generated code.
-Review and use carefully.
-More info on FAQ.This script runs Webpack using your configuration file.

 To build your assets, run:

 npm run build

 This will bundle your JavaScript files and create an output file (usually named bundle.js).

 Using Webpack in Your Project:
 Include the generated bundle.js in your HTML file:
 HTML

 <script src="dist/bundle.js"></script>

 Install Loaders:
 To handle SCSS files, install the necessary loaders: npm install --save-dev style-loader css-loader sass-loader